microsoft/SmartHotel360-Mobile/README.md

 During our **Connect(); 2017** event this year we presented beautiful Xamarin demos.

-This year, we built the technology stack for a fictional company named SmartHotel, which allows users to manage their stay at the hotel.
+This year, we built the technology stack for a fictional company named SmartHotel360, which allows users to manage their stay at the hotel.

 **Note:** This document is about the **Xamarin** apps.